 - More accessible and affordable to small to mid-size pharmaceutical companies to accommodate limited funds.

-Choosing a small to mid-size range CRO is complex compared to large CROs as it presents more challenges in selecting the right CRO and the number in the list is extensive.
+Choosing a small to mid-size range clinical research organization is complex compared to large CROs as it presents more challenges in selecting the right CRO as the list of CROs is extensive.

 To simplify and make an efficient choice, this list can be classified based on

-- the phase of trials they focus upon, and
+- Phase of trials they focus upon, and

 Small and Mid-Sized CROs selection based on region

 Based on geographic presence, small and mid-range CROs can be considered in the following regions

 - The Middle East and Africa